HajarSaadCS/Real_Time_Driver_Monitoring_System_Using_Computer_Vision_and_Fuzzy_Logic/README.md

 This makes the system more suitable for real-world uncertain environments such as driving.

 # Feature Extraction (EAR)
 The system uses Eye Aspect Ratio (EAR) extracted from facial landmarks detected by MediaPipe.

 EAR measures eye openness using geometric distances between landmark points.

 # EAR Formula
 $EAR = \frac{|p_2 - p_6| + |p_3 - p_5|}{2 |p_1 - p_4|}$
+Landmark Points Meaning
+p1 and p4 (Eye Width)

+These are the two corner points of the eye.
+They define the horizontal width of the eye and are used for normalization.

+p2 and p6 (First Vertical Distance)

+These points measure the vertical distance between the upper and lower eyelid.
+They represent how open the eye is in one vertical direction.

+p3 and p5 (Second Vertical Distance)

+These points measure another vertical eyelid distance.
+They improve stability and accuracy of the EAR calculation.

+Absolute Value

+The absolute value ensures that all distances are positive and correctly represent geometric distance.

+Why Division is Used

+The denominator normalizes the EAR using the eye width.

+This makes the result:

+Independent of face size
+Independent of camera distance
+More stable across different users
+Final Meaning
+Higher EAR → eye is open
+Lower EAR → eye is closed
+Medium EAR → partially open eye

 # Interpretation